collorg/oopg/README.md

 <img src="https://github.com/collorg/oopg/blob/master/hello.png">

-Look a tables.sql to see howto use the trigger.
+Look a tables.sql to see how to use the trigger.

-The test.sh shell program drops and creates a database oopg.
+**WARNING**!
+The test.sh shell program drops and creates a database named oopg.

-Keywords: postgresql, inheritance, plpython, trigger
+**Keywords**: postgresql, inheritance, plpython, trigger